HB-556

 Montana HB 556 — An Act Revising Laws Related to the Use of Artificial Intelligence in Insurance; Applying Restrictions to the Use of Artificial Intelligence in Relation to Health Insurance Issuers; Providing a Definition; and Amending Section 33-18-201, MCA

-Regulates the use of artificial intelligence, algorithms, and software tools by health insurance issuers for utilization review and utilization management functions in Montana.
-Requires that AI tools base determinations on individualized clinical data rather than solely group datasets, prohibits AI from supplanting healthcare provider decision-making or making medical necessity determinations, mandates non-discrimination and periodic performance review, restricts patient data use consistent with HIPAA, and requires written disclosure policies.
-Amends Montana's unfair claim settlement practices statute to make non-compliant AI use a prohibited practice.
-Enforcement is through the Commissioner of Securities and Insurance with penalties under Title 33.
+Montana HB 556 restricts how health insurance issuers may use AI, algorithms, or software tools in utilization review and utilization management functions based on medical necessity.
+The bill requires that AI tools base determinations on individualized clinical data rather than solely on group datasets, prohibits AI from supplanting healthcare provider decision-making or making medical necessity determinations (which must be made by licensed physicians or competent health care professionals), and mandates non-discrimination, periodic performance review, patient data use limitations, and regulatory audit access.
+It also amends Montana's Unfair Claim Settlement Practices statute (MCA § 33-18-201) to make non-compliant use of AI in claims a prohibited practice.
+Enforcement is by the Commissioner of Securities and Insurance; no private right of action is created.

 Summary

-Regulates the use of artificial intelligence, algorithms, and software tools by health insurance issuers for utilization review and utilization management functions in Montana.
-Requires that AI tools base determinations on individualized clinical data rather than solely group datasets, prohibits AI from supplanting healthcare provider decision-making or making medical necessity determinations, mandates non-discrimination and periodic performance review, restricts patient data use consistent with HIPAA, and requires written disclosure policies.
-Amends Montana's unfair claim settlement practices statute to make non-compliant AI use a prohibited practice.
-Enforcement is through the Commissioner of Securities and Insurance with penalties under Title 33.
+Montana HB 556 restricts how health insurance issuers may use AI, algorithms, or software tools in utilization review and utilization management functions based on medical necessity.
+The bill requires that AI tools base determinations on individualized clinical data rather than solely on group datasets, prohibits AI from supplanting healthcare provider decision-making or making medical necessity determinations (which must be made by licensed physicians or competent health care professionals), and mandates non-discrimination, periodic performance review, patient data use limitations, and regulatory audit access.
+It also amends Montana's Unfair Claim Settlement Practices statute (MCA § 33-18-201) to make non-compliant use of AI in claims a prohibited practice.
+Enforcement is by the Commissioner of Securities and Insurance; no private right of action is created.

 Enforcement & Penalties